Trump capitalizes on the murder of far-right influencer Charlie Kirk to fuel hatred against the left.

 The US president targets the "rhetoric" of the "radical left" and promises retaliation.

-WashingtonPresident Donald Trump's first words after the murder of far-right activist Charlie Kirk They speak of "sorrow" and "anger."
-He unleashed them tonight, in a speech recorded in the Oval Office that, however, he never made for the assassination of a Democratic congresswoman in June.
-Just as he did after the attack in Butler, which he himself recounts, during the election campaign, the US president has taken advantage of Kirk's death to capitalize on the left and fuel hate speech against progressive positions that try to curb his agenda.
-Trump is using this to justify his crackdown on the opposition and targeting progressive organizations, although the FBI has yet to identify the perpetrator of the crime or his motivations.
+WashingtonPresident Donald Trump's first words after the murder of far-right activist Charlie Kirk They spoke of "grief" and "anger."
+He unleashed them Wednesday night in a recorded Oval Office speech that, however, he never made. the assassination of a Democratic congresswoman in June.
+Just as he did after the attack in Butler, as he himself recounts, during the election campaign, the US president has used Kirk's death to capitalize on it against the left and fuel hate speech against progressive positions that try to curb his agenda.
+Trump uses it to justify cracking down on the opposition and puts progressive organizations in his sights, although the FBI has not yet identified the perpetrator of the crime or his motivations.

 "For years, the radical left has equated wonderful Americans like Charlie with Nazis and the worst serial killers.
 This type of rhetoric is directly responsible for the terrorism we have seen in our country today.
-My administration will find every one of these policies that have contributed to this atrocity and other types of violence behind our judges, law enforcement officers and anyone who brings order to our country," Trump said, citing the attack on him in Butler and the assassination of the CEO of UnitedHealthcare in December as examples.
+My administration will find every one of these people who have contributed to this atrocity and other types of violence: our judges, law enforcement officers, and anyone who brings order to our country," said Trump, who cited as examples the attack on him in Butler and the murder of the CEO of UnitedHealthcare in December.
 But he made no reference to the assassination of the Democratic state congresswoman or the death threats against fellow Democrat Nancy Pelosi.

 A legacy that will endure "for countless generations"

 When Joe Biden spoke after the Butler attack, he didn't use the term "rage."
-Nor did he point the finger at potential culprits.
-The then-Democratic president's speech, even though it was longer and addressed to the nation, didn't speak in these terms.
+Nor did he point to potential culprits.
+The then-Democratic president's speech, despite being longer and addressed to the nation, didn't use these terms.
 Trump did, and in a much shorter speech: four minutes.

-"A killer tried to silence him with a bullet, but he failed, because together we will ensure that his voice, his message, and his legacy live on for countless generations," the president said.
-Kirk had earned a place in the Trumpist court thanks to his influence on the younger bases of the MAGA movement (Make America great again), a fact that had also made him a voice to listen to from within the White House.
-During the presidential elections, the work of his Turning Point Action platform, as well as his role as influencer, played a key role in gaining the youth vote in favor of the Republican.
+"A murderer tried to silence you with a bullet, but he failed, because together we will ensure that your voice, your message, and your legacy live on for countless generations," Trump said.
+Kirk had earned a place in the Trumpist court thanks to his influence among the younger bases of the MAGA (Make America Great Again) movement, which had also made him a voice heard within the White House.
+During the presidential elections, the work of his Turning Point Action platform, as well as his role as influencer, played a key role in gaining the youth vote in favor of the Republicans.